 Geographers are active in the study of climate change, deforestation, loss of biodiversity, groundwater pollution, and flooding.
 Our department has a long tradition of research and instruction in the field of environmental sustainability with a focus on water resources, climatology, and sustainable land use.
 Our Certificate in Sustainability gives students the knowledge and skills they need to address the pressing environmental problems we face today.
 Focus is on understanding issues and finding long-term solutions that are socially and environmentally sustainable.

 The Graduate Certificate in Sustainability enables students to expand their knowledge and understanding of the long-term sustainable use of the earth's resources, including water, land use and food systems, climate change, urban sustainability, and "green" energy.
 This certificate meets the needs of the expanding job opportunities in environmental sustainability.
 Students must be admitted to an SIU graduate program or the SIU non-declared graduate program and maintain a 3.0 GPA in the certification courses.
-The program requires students to complete 18 credit hours of graduate level coursework, as follows:

 - GEOG 524 (3) - Sustainable Development